jerseycheese/BootHillGM/Docs/ComponentBreakdown.md

   - Implement CharacterSheet component for displaying and potentially editing character information
   - Add functionality for generating random character attributes for quicker testing
   - Refine AI prompts and descriptions for more engaging and thematic responses
+  - Enhance character summary generation for more detailed and contextual descriptions

 ### 6. NarrativeEngine
 - **Main Functionality:** Generates and manages basic storylines and narrative elements